Form 7004: Get more time to file your small business tax return with a tax extension

 Can you e-file Form 7004?

-Yes, you can e-file form 7004.
-You can also download and print an interactive version of the tax form on the IRS website and paper file it.
+Yes, you can e-file Form 7004.
+You can also download an interactive version of the tax form on the IRS website to fill out, print, and file.

-Don’t want to efile form 7004 to get an extension by yourself?
-A Block Advisors certified small business tax pro is ready to help you file your extension using this federal form.
-Plus, we’ll help you get your business tax return across the finish line.
+Don’t want to file Form 7004 for a small business tax return extension on your own?
+A Block Advisors certified small business tax pro can help you file your extension using this federal form.
+Then, we’ll help you get your business tax return across the finish line.

 Form 7004 instructions

-Thankfully, this is a fairly short form, which only requires a handful of key details.
-Here are the general Form 7004 instructions, so you can get a gauge on what information is needed:
+Thankfully, this fairly short form requires only a handful of key details.
+Here are the general Form 7004 instructions so you can gauge what information is needed:

 At the top of Form 7004, print or type your: